-When prescribing Tarceva, factors associated with prolonged survival should be taken into account (see sections 4.2 and 5.1).
+When prescribing Tarceva, factors associated with prolonged survival should be taken into account (see section 4.2 and 5.1).

 What is Tarceva?

-Tarceva is a medicine that contains the active substance erlotinib.
-It is available as white to pale yellow round tablets (25, 100 and 150 mg).
+Tarceva is a cancer medicine that contains the active substance erlotinib.
+It is available as tablets (25, 100 and 150 mg).

 What is Tarceva used for?

-Tarceva is used in advanced or metastatic non-small-cell lung cancer.
-‘Advanced’ means the cancer has started to spread and ‘metastatic’ means that it has already spread to other parts of the body.
+Tarceva is used in non‑small-cell lung cancer (NSCLC) that is ‘advanced’ (the cancer has started to spread) or ‘metastatic’ (it has already spread to other parts of the body).
 It is used in the following patients:

-- patients whose cancer cells have certain mutations in the gene for a protein called epidermal growth factor receptor and who have not received previous chemotherapy (medicines to treat cancer);
+- patients whose cancer cells have certain changes ('activating mutations’) in the gene for a protein called epidermal growth factor receptor (EGFR) and have not received previous chemotherapy (medicines to treat cancer);

-- patients whose disease is stable after receiving their first four cycles of standard chemotherapy that includes a platinum-containing medicine.
+- patients with EGFR activating mutations whose disease is stable after initial chemotherapy.
 ‘Stable’ means that the cancer had neither improved nor worsened during the chemotherapy;

 - patients who have had at least one previous chemotherapy treatment that has failed.

-Tarceva is also used in patients with metastatic pancreatic cancer, in combination with gemcitabine (another anticancer medicine).
+Tarceva is also used in patients with metastatic pancreatic cancer, in combination with gemcitabine (another cancer medicine).